Environment assisted superballistic scaling of conductance: Abstract

 \section{Abstract}

-{We find that, in the presence of weak incoherent effects from surrounding environments, the zero temperature conductance of nearest neighbour tight-binding chains exhibits a counter-intuitive power-law growth with system length at band-edges, indicating superballistic scaling.
+{We find that, in the presence of weak incoherent effects from surrounding environments, the low temperature conductance of nearest neighbour tight-binding fermionic chains exhibits a counter-intuitive monotonic growth with system length when Fermi energy is near the band edges, indicating a superballistic scaling.
 This fascinating environment assisted superballistic scaling of conductance occurs over a finite but extended regime of system lengths.
-This scaling regime can be systematically expanded by decreasing the coupling to the surrounding environments.
-There is no corresponding analog of this behavior for isolated systems.
-This superballistic scaling stems from an intricate interplay of incoherent effects from surrounding environments and exceptional points of the system's transfer matrix that occur at every band-edge. }
+This regime can be systematically expanded by decreasing the coupling to the surrounding environments and by reducing temperature.
+This behavior is robust against weak disorder and slight shifts from band edge, although the extent of the superballistic scaling regime is affected by them.
+We give precise predictions of how the superballistic scaling regime depends on coupling to surrounding environments, disorder strength, shifts from band edge and temperature.
+There is no corresponding analog of this behavior in isolated systems.
+The superballistic scaling stems from an intricate interplay of incoherent effects from surrounding environments and exceptional points of the system's transfer matrix that occur at every band edge. }

 {\it Introduction --} The resistance of a normal metal wire is proportional to its length, indicating diffusive transport.
 As a result, the metal's resistivity, given by resistance per unit length per unit cross-sectional area, is well-defined.
-Deviation from this diffusive behavior, which leads to ill-defined resistivity, can be seen in a variety of situations, particularly in low-dimensional systems, and has been of great research interest \cite{length_dependent,length_thermal_molecular_chain,divergent_thermal_conductivity_graphene,divergent_thermal_conductivity,size_thermal_graphene,review_heat_transport,Manas-anomalous-1, Manas-anomalous-2}.
+Deviation from this diffusive behavior, which leads to ill-defined resistivity, can be seen in a variety of situations, particularly in low-dimensional systems, and has been of great research interest \cite{length_dependent,length_thermal_molecular_chain,divergent_thermal_conductivity_graphene,divergent_thermal_conductivity,size_thermal_graphene,Manas-anomalous-1, Manas-anomalous-2,Xu_2016, Dhar_2019, Dhar_2008, Bertini_2021, Landi_2022}.
 Even outside of the diffusive regime, resistance generically increases with system length.
-The main exception is that of perfectly ballistic transport where resistance does not scale with system length.
-Such perfectly ballistic transport is of great benefit in experiments, for example, in superconducting circuits, to build quantum devices.
+The main exception is that of perfectly ballistic transport where resistance does not scale with system length \cite{Li_2020,Homoth_2009,Liu_2005,Li_2005,Debray_2000}.